Protected: Two Key Ingredients of Writing High-Quality Articles

 Last year, we had to decline a few work requests simply because we knew things wouldn’t work and these customers would ultimately churn out.
+We know that we cannot give results to every company.
+That is why we are choosy about whom we work with.

 After working with some clients, we now know our sweet spot.
 In this article, I’ll discuss in which situations and to whom we can give results quickly and with the highest impact.